Olav Selvaag: Biography

-Jens Olav Walaas Selvaag grew up in the small community of Lista in Vest-Agder, Norway.
+Jens Olav Walaas Selvaag grew up in Lista Municipality in Vest-Agder county, Norway.
 He came from a home with socially-committed parents.
 His father, Ole Walaas Selvaag (1870–1930), was a medical doctor who rose to prominence as a public health official at the district and county level; and was also a member of parliament for the Liberal Party.
 Olav's mother was Kathrine Amalie née Samuelsen (1884–1970), a home economics teacher.

 As a result of his father's political and professional prominence, the young Selvaag was early acquainted with politicians and statesmen of his time.
 After having earned his examen artium, he enrolled at the Norwegian University of Science and Technology (then known as the Norwegian Institute of Technology), where he was in the first class that learned structural engineering with reinforced concrete.

 Upon his graduation, Selvaag worked briefly as a consulting engineer in Moss.
 In 1936 he was accepted into an engineering job at a small contracting firm run by Fredrik Ringnes, leaving 14 other applicants behind him.
 Selvaag brought much-needed structural engineering expertise to the firm, and Ringnes seemed to appreciate this, increasing his salary after only 10 days and delegating more and more of the leadership responsibilities to him.
 In 1943, Selvaag was made a full partner at the firm, and in 1956 Selvaag bought out Ringnes's interest and renamed the firm with his own name: Selvaag Gruppen.

 During the occupation of Norway by Nazi Germany during World War II, Selvaag and Ringnes were among the very few firms of their time to immediately take a principled stand against performing any construction project for the occupying powers.
 Both were active in the resistance.
 Ringnes had to go undercover toward the end of the war, and Selvaag managed weapons stores for Milorg.